May 05, 2023

 Commercial flight: Yes.
 You need to register your drone, including drones used for research purposes.

-The Icelandic Transport Authority has launched a dedicated website, flydrone.is, providing drone operators with the opportunity to voluntarily register and undertake exams in the open category.
+The Icelandic Transport Authority has launched a dedicated website, providing drone operators with the opportunity to register and undertake exams in the open category.
 The open category encompasses the majority of drone pilots, whether they fly recreationally or operate within limited commercial capacities.
-While the new EU rules will eventually make registration mandatory for all drone operators in Iceland, currently, the registration process remains optional until the implementation of these regulations.

 The European Union member states have recently introduced updated regulations concerning unmanned aerial vehicles, commonly known as drones.
-Under these new rules, drone operators are required to register themselves in compliance with the regulations.
-In Iceland this registration is still optional, but will become mandatory eventually.
-Additionally, specific training requirements for remote pilots will be enforced to ensure safe and responsible operation of drones.
+Under these new rules, all drone operators are required to register themselves in compliance with the regulations.
 These measures aim to enhance the overall safety and accountability within the drone industry across the European Union.

 Please visit this website for updates.